frontenddogma/web-development-glossary/manuscript/m.md

 : → Mobile Instant Pages

 Mixin
 : A class that contains methods for use by other classes without having to be the parent class of those other classes.
-How those other classes gain access to the mixin's methods depends on the language.
+How those other classes gain access to the mixin’s methods depends on the language.
 Mixins are sometimes described as being “included” rather than “inherited.”
 Mixins encourage code reuse and can be used to avoid the inheritance ambiguity that multiple inheritance can cause, or to work around lack of support for multiple inheritance in a language.
 A mixin can also be viewed as an interface with implemented methods.
 This pattern is an example of enforcing the dependency inversion principle.&nbsp;[†](#w-mixin)

 ML
 : → Machine Learning